-The NOC BLM Salinity Coordinator has been co-developing and collaborating with Texas A&M University-Blackland Research Station developers on a BLM version of the Agricultural Policy Environmental Extender Model.
-The model incorporates salt equations, high priority salinity sites, landscape wind equations, and several more items stated of importance to BLM to address concerns and issues within the Colorado River Basin and the Colorado River.
-The BLM Salinity Coordinator initiated projects to determine salinity grojects of which the data are used for watershed computer modeling for several areas within the Colorado River Basin.
-This work builds on the previous five years of data collection from saline rainfall-runoff sites, soils, climate, slope, elevation, wildfire, fuels reduction, hydrology, and vegetation to simulate several site conditions both catastrophic and optimal for best management and policy decision-making.
+The BLM Salinity Coordinator initiated projects to determine salinity data and knowledge gaps.
+Used the next five years for data collection with the salinity projects of which the data are used for watershed computer modeling for several areas within the Colorado River Basin.
+This work builds on five years of data collection from saline rainfall-runoff sites, soils, climate, slope, elevation, wildfire, fuels reduction, hydrology, and vegetation to simulate several site conditions.